Lentokonebongaus/lentokonebongaus/README.md

 ## Security and API keys

 In addition to making API calls to The OpenSky Network and lentokonebongaus-backend, Airplane GO uses Azure Bing Search API and Google Firebase for image search and database functionalities, respectively.
-Keys for Azure, Firebase and user password encryption/decryption are stored in */util/keys.ts*.
+Keys for Azure, Firebase, and user password encryption/decryption are stored in */util/keys.ts*.